jojozhuang/jojozhuang.github.io/_posts/2016-11-03-build-cross-platform-desktop-apps-with-electron.md

 $ npm install electron --save-dev
 ```

-## 1.4 Install Visual Studio Code
+## 2.4 Install Visual Studio Code
 We can use any text editor to develop Electron apps.
-I choose VSCode, because it supports debugging.
+I choose Visual Studio Code, because it supports debugging.
 VSCode is a free and open source IDE released by Microsoft.
 Go to https://code.visualstudio.com/, download the installer and follow the wizard to install it.

-## 2. Build Sample Project for Electron Tutorial
+## 3. Build Sample Project for Electron Tutorial
 Generally, an Electron app is structured like this:
 your-app/
 ├── package.json
 ├── main.js
 └── index.html
-## 2.1 Create Project Folder and package.json
+## 3.1 Create Project Folder and package.json
 ```sh
 $ cd ~
 $ mkdir ElectronTutorial